Prescription Drug Addiction

 Treatment Options for Benzodiazepine Addiction

 The first step in treating benzodiazepine addiction in Austin, Texas, is drug detox, which involves slowly tapering the drug dose to avoid severe withdrawal symptoms.
 The next step is drug rehab or (substance use treatment).
 There, clients find treatment that includes therapy and counseling to address the psychological aspects of addiction and provide recovery support.
-Individual addiction treatment counseling and family counseling for addiction are two commonly used approaches.
+Individual addiction treatment counseling and family counseling are two commonly used approaches.
 In most cases, group work—specifically 12 Step Immersion—can make a world of difference.

 Benzo Treatment in Austin